IrfanBaqui/apijam/Labs/Core/Lab 5 API Consumption - Developers and Apps/README.md

 ![image alt text](./media/image_18.png)

-* From the main Apigee UI (not the Developer Portal), go back to the Employee API you've already created and click the **Trace** tab in the upper right.
+* From the main Apigee UI (not the Developer Portal), go back to the Litmos API Proxy you've already created and click the **Trace** tab in the upper right.

 * Click **Start Trace Session** to begin a trace session.